Websites, Apps, and

 An example of an incorrect import:

-3. Check the Name of the File
+import footer from './components/footer';3.
+Check the Name of the File

 Go to the directory where your component is kept and make sure the file name, including the case, matches exactly the import statement.